 And what was the outcome in the most recent notorious case of an armed “good guy” trying to protect his neighbors’ property from the “bad guys”?
 He ended up shooting to death an unarmed teen walking home from the store.
 That kind of “safety” we can all live without, because far too many end up not living as a result.

-Again, the fact is that we have the laxest gun regulations of any developed nation, and 3 to 11 times the murder rate of any developed nation.
-Both intranationally and internationally (among developed nations), laxity of gun regulations is correlated with homicide rates.
-The vast majority of guns used in the commission of crimes in the United States are placed into circulation by being purchased in those states with the laxest regulations and then easily disseminated on the black market (due to a lack of internal barriers to the transportation of goods across state and municipal borders) to all locales within the country.
+Again, the fact is that we have the highest private gun ownership rate in the world and the laxest gun regulations of any developed nation, and have the second highest homicide rate of 33 OECD countries, 2 to 25 times higher than that of all but two.
+Both intranationally (across US jurisdictions) and internationally (among developed nations), gun ownership rates are positively correlated with homicide rates.

 The proliferation and lack of regulation of guns increases homicide rates.
 A gun in the home increases the danger to the people living in it and visiting it.
 Ownership of a gun increases one’s odds of being shot to death.
-The gun-idolators are not increasing our safety with their mania, but rather decreasing it, dramatically.
+The gun-idolaters are not increasing our safety with their mania, but rather decreasing it, dramatically.

 Part VI: Possibly the Two Dumbest Slogans in Political Discourse